trevorreynen/Python-Scripts/README.md

 ## 1⃣ Python Formatting & Structure Standards <a name="python-formatting-and-structure-standards"></a>
 These guidelines define the preferred formatting and structure for all scripts in this repository.

+> [!IMPORTANT]
+> The formatting and structural conventions in this repo reflect a consistent personal standard developed for solo scripting workflows.

 ### 1. General Rules
 - Global variables use `UPPERCASE_SNAKE_CASE`.
 - Use single quotes (`'`) for all strings unless double quotes are required (e.g. to avoid escaping single quotes or within format strings).